 The opioid epidemic is at the doorstep of every American household.
 Our team of law firms is committed to achieving just compensation for the cities and communities from the companies that have profited from these deadly medications.

 Experienced medical malpractice attorneys help you in Baltimore and Washington, D.C.

-Schochor, Federico and Staton, P.A. has a distinguished track record of providing outstanding legal representation to regions, agencies, and communities across the United States who are attempting to deal with the impacts of opioid addiction, treatment, and prevention.
+Schochor, Staton, Goldberg, and Cardea, P.A. has a distinguished track record of providing outstanding legal representation to regions, agencies, and communities across the United States who are attempting to deal with the impacts of opioid addiction, treatment, and prevention.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.